If you can’t focus on reading, here’s why you should feel hopeful that you can increase your attention quickly.

-Today, for example, I was out at my favorite reading spot when it started to rain.
+Today, for example, I was at one of my favorite reading spots when it started to rain.
 Suddenly, a bunch of people were huddling with me under the umbrella over the picnic table!

 No problem.
 I just left.
 I have nearly a dozen other places already charted out where I can read.

 But how often do we try to push through distractions instead of turning them off?